aaron-grau/curic/full-stack-project/resources/cdns/file_upload_demo/README.md

 ```
 $ figaro heroku:set -e production
 ```
 - Congrats!
-You can did it!
+You did it!